 “Aeris,” he called, “look up at me.”

 Again, without question, the Cetra obeyed, and Sephiroth suppressed a sigh.
 “You have nothing to apologize for.
-I just don’t want you to ever be hurt.
+I just don’t want you to be hurt.
 I find it hard to discern heat as it has no effect on me.
-I can tell it’s there, but worry I won’t know what will burn your sensitive skin.
+I can tell it’s there but worry I won’t know what will burn your sensitive skin.
 You’re very delicate, little flower, and you suffered so long in abuse.
 I want everything from now to make up for that and for you to never be harmed.”

 She buried her face against him, and the general stroked messy hair.
 The “command” still filtered despite gentle words, and the Cetra stretched tentative finger.
 Smoothest surface met her hand and beneath a delicious heat.
 It was almost like him with the white of the vessel matching his winter skin.
 Rising steam was similar, too, and anything but season’s cold.
-Apologies for weakness swam to her lips, but drowned in that first soothing sip.
+Apologies for weakness swam to her lips but drowned in that first soothing sip.
 Sephiroth didn’t force any extra down.
 He merely leant inexhaustible strength.

 Gentleness, softness, and ever warmth, she thought as the brew bathed her tongue.
 “What’s this drink, master?”

-“That’s tea, little one,” Sephiroth replied.
+“It’s tea, little one,” the general replied.